Ecojet (British airline)

-Ecojet Airlines Limited, styled as ecojet, is a proposed British regional airline based at Edinburgh Airport, Scotland.
-It originally aimed to commence operations in 2024 with flights to and from Edinburgh Airport, but is yet to do so as of September 2025.
+Ecojet Airlines Limited, styled as ecojet, was a proposed British regional airline based at Edinburgh Airport, Scotland.
+It originally aimed to commence operations in 2024 with flights to and from Edinburgh Airport.

+On 14 January 2026, provisional liquidators were appointed following a winding-up order against the company.
+Joint liquidators were subsequently appointed in May 2026.

 History

 Founding

 On 17 July 2023, reports emerged that Dale Vince, the founder of Ecotricity and a prominent climate change activist, had formed a new company by the name of Ecojet, which planned to become the world's first electric airline using a fleet of aircraft powered by renewable energy.
 The airline had appointed Brent Smith, a former Flybe pilot and the founder of Q400 specialist Altsel Aviation, as its Chief Executive alongside Peter Davies, the former Chief Executive of companies including Brussels Airlines, Air Malta, and Air Southwest, who is also the founder and CEO of Airline Management Group, as its chairman.

 Ecojet Airlines Limited was founded on 27 August 2021 as Fresh Airlines Limited, and this name was changed on 2 May 2023 following Dale Vince's appointment as a director.

 On 26 January 2024, Ecojet began hiring for crew based in Edinburgh, to operate a fleet of ATR 72 airliners.
 The same month, the airline made a CAMO application to the UK's Civil Aviation Authority.

-On 23 September 2024, the airline announced that its operations are now slated to begin in early 2025, with CEO Brent Smith saying that, "It’s taking time because we want to get it right from the very outset."

-The airline expects details of its IATA designator codes and callsign to be confirmed shortly.
+On 23 September 2024, the airline announced that its operations are now slated to begin in early 2025, with CEO Brent Smith saying that, "It's taking time because we want to get it right from the very outset."
+At the time, the airline expected details of its IATA designator codes and callsign to be confirmed shortly.

 In October 2024, Ecotricity took over Vince's shareholding in Ecojet.

 On 13 November 2024, Ecojet appointed Wyvern Partners as its financial advisor in order to lead a £20 million fundraising effort in order to satisfy CAA capital requirements for the AOC application process.